Theory of Evolution development Charles Darwin - Alfred Russel Wallace and Malthus' Essay on Population

 Alfred Russel Wallace (1823-1913) was born near Usk,

-of the family was employed as librarian in Hertford, an English county town not too far distant from London.
+was employed as librarian in Hertford, an English county town not too far distant from London.

 Unfortunately Mr. Wallace lost much of his remaining property through ill advised dealings in